TeaspoonTDA/2023-SIAM-DS-TDA-Minitutorial/README.md

 #### Clone the repo

 You will want to clone this repository to be of use in your local machine.
+We list two options below for cloning the repo.

+##### Clone using GiHub Desktop
+The first option to clone the repository is via [GitHub Desktop](https://desktop.github.com/), which is available for Windows and macOS.
+After installing the app, go to *File>Clone Repository*, click the <kbd>URL<kbd> tab, and enter the repository's address.
+Choose where the local path for the repository, and hit <kbd>Clone<kbd>.

+##### Clone using Git
 Assuming you already have ssh setup for GitHub (see [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) if you need additional directions) the repository can be cloned with the following command.

 ```
 git clone git@github.com:TeaspoonTDA/2023-SIAM-DS-TDA-Minitutorial.git